WELDING

 Welding + extraction = safe working

 When welding metal parts in industry, harmful emissions such as smoke and fumes are released.
 To protect employees and to comply with applicable workplace limits (DGUV) and TRGS 528, these substances must be safely extracted and filtered.
-For effective extraction and economical investment, the technical design is crucial.
+The technical design is crucial for effective extraction and an economical investment.
 Our flexible system components allow us to adapt our extraction systems specifically to your application, thus saving valuable energy and operating costs.

 Health risks when welding without extraction